Val1806/Jordao_Platform/README.md

 If everything is correct, you will see a popup with the message “Changes saved successfully”.
 Otherwise, a popup with a message telling you the nature of the error will be displayed.
 If you ever want to cancel a modification in progress, click on the button “Cancel”, then “Yes”.
 If you want to stay on the edit form, click “No”.

-(Note you 02/08/2024 - For certain tables, the editing functionalities are deliberately disabled, the logic behind not yet being developed because the editing of certain information has too significant an impact on other tables - Product notably)
+(Note of 02/08/2024 - For certain tables, the editing functionalities are deliberately disabled, the logic behind not yet being developed because the editing of certain information has too significant an impact on other tables - Product notably)